asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## Turning the Ship Around

 For software organizations to improve their test suite situation they should start by mapping their tests to the test pyramid.
 They should place their largest investments in the lowest level tests, which means a focus on microtesting.
-All new code should come with microtests, which will require teams to learn and improve Test-Driven Development and microtesting skills.
+All new code should come with microtests, which will require teams to learn and improve their Test-Driven Development and microtesting skills.

 As they build out the base of the pyramid, they can begin to phase out complicated end-to-end testing frameworks and outsourced test suites.
 Teams should own their test suites and decide how many if any, end-to-end and UI tests they will need.
 While I believe some level of end-to-end tests is important they aren't always necessary.